Event tracking guide

 Customers not appearing in Customer Insights?

-• Ensure you've called FirstDistro.setup() with account context
+• Ensure you've called FirstDistro.setup() with user.email — the account is derived from the email domain server-side

 • Verify events include account_id (check browser console)